-Directors shall be compensated at the maximum rate as authorized by the Local Health Care District Law, Section 32103, which is no more than $500 meeting per month.
+Directors shall be compensated at the maximum rate as authorized by the Local Health Care District Law, Section 32103, which is currently no more than $630 per month.

 Regular meetings of the board of directors are held on the first Monday and third Friday of each month, at 7:30 a.m., in the Conference Center of the Grossmont Health Care Center at Briercrest Park, 9001 Wakarusa Drive in La Mesa.
 If the meeting date falls on a legal holiday, the meeting is held at the same time on the next business day.

 Per the District bylaws, as established by elections law in the State of California, “An election shall be held in the District on the first Tuesday after the first Monday in November in each even-numbered year, at which time a successor shall be chosen to each Director whose term shall expire on the first Friday of December following such election.
 The election of Board members shall be an election at large within the District and shall be consolidated with the statewide general election.
 The candidates receiving the highest number of votes for the offices to be filled at the election shall be elected thereto.
 The term of office of each elected Board member shall be four (4) years, or until the Board member’s successor is elected and has qualified, except as otherwise provided by law in the event of a vacancy.”

 The filing of a Fair Political Practices Commission “Statement of Economic Interests” (Form 700) is required to seek office in the State of California.

 Additional information on running for office maybe obtained from the San Diego County Registrar of Voters, which administers elections for the District, or by contacting the District.